Riley36666/MyOwnPassManager/README.md

 A secure, lightweight command-line password manager built with Python.
 Passwords are encrypted using symmetric encryption and protected by a master authentication system with environment-based access verification.
+**This project is for educational purposes and not intended for production use.**

 ---